 The following diagrams detail the Council's overall risk profile and includes both Swale and shared service risks.
-This demonstrates the risk to the Council at this moment in time (the current rating) and compares how the profile has changed since March 2023.
-As can be seen there is a small increase in the overall number of risks from 130 to 135, and 2 risks have increased into the black.
-The remainder of the report further describes the changes.
+This demonstrates the risk to the Council at this moment in time (the current rating) and compares how the profile has changed since May 2024.
+As can be seen there is a small increase in the overall number of risks from 135 to 144.
+The main reason for the increase is due to the incorporation of risks identified from the shared service of Revenues and Benefits and new risks identified from the recent Department for Work and Pensions audit on that service.